shapelets/khiva-use-cases/energy/electric-consumption-rate-python/README.md

 # Electric Consumption Rate

 ## Summary
+On this case study we will analyse the energy data from 100 commercial/ industrial sites and find out that the consumption rates assigned to each site are correct.

 We are going to use a predictive modelling to perform this analysis.

 The full use case is going to be based on a geographical research, features extraction to identify the time series